Distance: About 3 miles for both the Creek trail and the Suicide Rock trail into The Reservoir.

 Its proximity to the city also makes it a good lunch-break hike, and you've got to see Suicide Rock.

 As you walk from the trailhead into the canyon, you'll notice a splits in the trail.
 Stay left, and it will lead to a shared bike/hike trail, which has historical markers along the way, including Joseph Pudler's wine cellar, which dates back to 1870.
 Stay right, and you'll walk by the creek and over a cool wooden bridge.
-There are other options, but if you keep heading east, they'll all reach still water for dog play in the shadow of the Sons of Utah Pioneers building on the cliff above.
+There are other options, but if you keep heading east, they'll all reach still water for dog play.

 Once you reach the area where dogs congregate to splash, look left for the shared bike/hike trail, which will lead to a bridge crossing I-215.
 Go over the bridge, make a right and go down the hill, which will lead to the dirt trail leading to Suicide Rock.

-Who you'll see: Bikers, families and many, many dogs.
-Maybe some taggers if you cross the bridge at the right time of day.
+Who you'll see: Bikes, families and dogs.
+Maybe some taggers at the right time of day.

-How to get there: Park at or across the street from Tanner Park, 2760 S. 2700 East (right by Kol Ami Synagogue).
+How to get there: Park at or across the street from Tanner Park, 2760 S. 2700 East.
 Walk up the hill for a minute, turn left and you'll be at the trailhead.